YoanaBast/YoanaBast/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Permanent+Marker&size=35&pause=1000&color=F76FA0&width=435&lines=Hi+there!++I'm+Yoana.)](https://git.io/typing-svg)

-I'm an IT tech that's learning to code.

 I have hands-on experience with **Django**, good command of **Python** and **JavaScript** at OOP level, know **PG SQL**, and can perform **HTML&CSS sorcery**.
 I also have deployment experience and therefore a great appreciation for **Docker**.